 This invaluable reference is the only administrative Texas election law manual of its kind.

-“There are several resource guides on elections, generally, but my firm consistently turns first to the Texas Municipal Election Law Manual because it is specific to cities.”
+“There are several resource guides on elections, generally, but the lawyers at our firm consistently turn first to the Texas Municipal Election Law Manual because it is practical, always current, and specific to cities.”
 Alan Bojorquez, Attorney at Law, Bojorquez Law Firm, PLLC; author, Texas Municipal Law & Procedure Manual